 It is when the Falls are in full flood that the plume of spray rises several hundred meters into the air.
 Its a great sight to see from the air as you get the perspective of the Falls and the Batoka Gorge.
 On the ground in the National Park it’s not so great.
 Take an umbrella, rain jacket, poncho and nothing that you cant afford to get wet.
 It’s WET!

 There is so much water cascading into the gorge that the force of the water going down creates an upward rush of air.
 This is incredible to see because there are water droplets that are rushing past your face going upwards!
 Water is supposed to flow downwards – not so here.
+The small islands all along the river offer some very secret places of Victoria Falls.

 When you enter the Falls National Park keep bearing to your left.
 Along the pathways you will see a small sight that says “Boiling Pot”.
-If you’re fo reasonable fitness with strong knees this is a great walk to the bottom of the gorge.
+If you’re of reasonable fitness with strong knees this is a great walk to the bottom of the gorge.
 We have done it many times with guests and they absolutely loved it.

 If you stay on the path and continue bearing to the left there is a beautiful path all the way to the border post.
 I walked this several times alone and found some stunning view points.
 Best of all?
 No one else to be seen.